-Migraines can be caused by a variety of factors, but food is a fairly common trigger.
+Migraine attacks can be caused by a variety of factors, but food is a fairly common trigger.
 The challenge is there are no absolutes that apply across the board.
-Several foods that are common triggers still vary from person to person when it comes to how or even if they are affected.
-What doesn’t faze one person at all can send another crawling to a dark room in blinding pain.
+Several foods that are common triggers still vary from person to person when it comes to how, or even if, they are affected.
+What doesn’t faze one person at all can send another crawling to a dark room with their head pounding.

 This means that the list of foods that trigger migraine is arbitrary at best.
-Yes, it has been narrowed from a statistical standpoint based on the percentage of the migraine population that is affected, but it does not provide a concrete guide and application must still be made on a case by case basis.
+Yes, it has been narrowed from a statistical standpoint based on the percentage of the migraine population that is affected, but it does not provide a concrete guide, so application must still be made on a case-by-case basis.

-Axon Optics talked to registered dietician and nutritionist Ana Reisdorf, MS.RD. about how certain foods can trigger migraine and what can be done to determine which foods cause your migraines.
-Foods can present distinct challenges when it comes to your health, particularly regarding medical conditions and migraine is no exception.
+Axon Optics talked to registered dietician and nutritionist Ana Reisdorf, MS.RD. about how certain foods can trigger migraine and what can be done to determine which foods cause migraine attacks for you.
+Foods can present distinct challenges when it comes to your health, particularly regarding medical conditions, and migraine is no exception.
 Understanding what role food plays in your overall health can allow you to take more control over your wellbeing.

 “Food can affect different people in different ways,” says Reisdorf.
 “There isn’t one list that works for everyone.
 For example, we all have that one friend who eats whatever he or she wants yet never gains weight.
 But, it goes deeper than just weight.
 Different foods can trigger a variety of symptoms depending on the person.
 It’s not totally clear why this is, but it is believed to be a combination of how food interacts with our genes and the microbes that live in our gut, triggering different responses in different people.”